REPORT ABUSE

 Decorate YOUR SPACE

-Decorate Your Space invites our Diocese of Maitland-Newcastle communities—including Catholic Schools, St Nicholas, CatholicCare and Parishes —to decorate a space that uniquely reflects their commitment to children’s safety and wellbeing in line with the theme of National Child Protection Week ‘Every conversation matters: Shifting Conversation to Action’ for the chance to win some fantastic prizes.
+Decorate Your Space invites our Diocese of Maitland-Newcastle communities—including Catholic Schools, St Nicholas, CatholicCare and Parishes —to decorate a space that uniquely reflects their commitment to children’s safety and wellbeing in line with the theme of National Child Protection Week ‘Every conversation matters, Shifting Conversation to Action’ for the chance to win some fantastic prizes.

 Our communities can choose to decorate any visible space – the only limit is your imagination!